stardust-xs/cheat_sheet/README.md

 This repo will host some commonly used Pandas attributes, methods, tutorial, tips and tricks.

 ## Contributor
-As of now, it's just me... \*sigh*.
+As of now, it's just me...
 Feel free to contribute.

 ## License
 Licensed under the [Apache License 2.0](https://github.com/xames3/cheat_sheet/blob/master/LICENSE).
 Copyright 2020 XAMES3.